jeremyjcheng/recipe_rating_predictor/README.md

 | `'ingredients'`    |                                                                                                                                           recipe ingredients |
 | `'n_ingredients'`  |                                                                                                                              number of ingredients in recipe |

-`'interactions'`, our second dataset, consist of 731927 rows (731927 unique reviews) and 5 columns, each representing information on the review:
+`'interactions'`, our second dataset, consists of 731927 rows (731927 unique reviews) and 5 columns, each representing information on the review:

 | **Column**    |           **Description** |
 | :------------ | ------------------------: |